How to watch the 2020 NHL Stanley Cup playoffs

 - St. Louis Blues vs. Vancouver Canucks (VAN 3-2), 9:45 p.m.
 ET (6:45 p.m.
 PT) on NBCSN

-Four teams have advanced to the second round.
-The Las Vegas Golden Knights eliminated the Chicago Blackhawks, the Tampa Bay Lightning eliminated the Columbus Blue Jackets, the Boston Bruins eliminated the Carolina Hurricanes and the Colorado Avalanche eliminated the Arizona Coyotes.
+The six other first-round series are over.
+In the East, the Tampa Bay Lightning eliminated the Columbus Blue Jackets, the Boston Bruins eliminated the Carolina Hurricanes and the New York Islanders eliminated the Washington Capitals.
+In the West, the Las Vegas Golden Knights eliminated the Chicago Blackhawks, the Colorado Avalanche eliminated the Arizona Coyotes and the Dallas Stars eliminated the Calgary Flames.

 Read more: NBA restart: How to watch live games without cable